Ear discharge is drainage of blood, ear wax, pus, or fluid from the ear.

 What to Expect at Your Office Visit

-The health care provider may take a sample of the ear drainage and send it to a lab for examination.
+The provider may take a sample of the ear drainage and send it to a lab for examination.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.